Woman heard screaming for help in van in Santa Clarita area found safe

 The Los Angeles County Sheriff's Department received a call of a suspicious incident during the evening hours of Thursday, August 12 near the intersection of Calgrove Boulevard and Creekside Drive in Newhall.

 A cell phone video shot by a witness and shared by LASD showed a van parked outside a home.
-In the graphic video, a woman could be heard screaming for help before the suspect vehicle drove off from the scene.
+In the graphic video, the woman could be heard screaming for help before the vehicle drove off from the scene.

 Get your top stories delivered daily!
 Sign up for FOX 11’s Fast 5 newsletter.
 And, get breaking news alerts in the FOX 11 News app.
 Download for iOS or Android.

-Now, LASD is asking for the public's help in locating the suspicious van and the people who were inside the vehicle.
-Although the witness who shot the video claims the people in the van were abducting the woman, officials did not explicitly call the incident a kidnapping attempt, let alone a kidnapping incident.
+The LASD was asking for the public's help in locating the suspicious van and the people who were inside the vehicle.
+Although the witness who shot the video claims the people in the van were abducting the woman, officials did not explicitly call the incident a kidnapping attempt.

 Anyone with information on the incident is asked to call 661-799-5805.